if(file.exists("data/PF_analysis_1.Rdata")){

 The latest observation data is available by running Chapter 18 and reading in the CSV.
 You will need to re-run the code in Chapter 18 if you want to update the observations outside the automatic build of this book.

 This example introduces the concept of a “look back”.
-This is stepping back in the past to restart the particle filter so that it can assimilate any data that has been made available since the last time that period was run through the particle filter.
-The look back is important because many observations have delays before becoming available (called latency).
-NEON flux data can have a 5-day to 1.5-month latency.
-MODIS LAI is an 8-day average so has an 8-day latency.
+This is stepping back in time to restart the particle filter so it can assimilate any data made available since the last time the particle filter was run.
+The “look back” is important because many observations have delays before becoming available (latency).
+NEON flux data can have a latency of 5 days to 1.5 months.
+MODIS LAI is an 8-day average, so it has an 8-day latency.

-Here we use a look back of 30 days.
-Since our forecast horizon is 30 days in the future, the total days of the simulation are 30 + 30.
+Here, we use a 30-day “look back”.
+Since our forecast horizon is 30 days, the total number of simulation days is 30 + 30.
 Our reference_datetime is today.

 site <- "OSBS"